-The COVID-19 pandemic has introduced a great amount of uncertainty into all of our lives.
+The COVID-19 pandemic has introduced a tremendous amount of uncertainty into all of our lives.
 Nothing—and no one—has been immune from the disruption the virus has brought into society.
 We have all learned new phrases like “social distancing” and “shelter in place.”
-We are just now learning the full impact the virus is having on special days and special events.
+We are just now realizing the full impact the virus is having on special days and special events.

 According to The Knot, nearly 350,000 U.S. weddings were set to take place in April and May alone.
-Nationwide, there were 2.21 million weddings in 2016, with an average cost of $26,720, for a total spend of $59,086,336,800, according to The Wedding Report.
-There is no real clear answer to how long the COVID-19 crisis will likely go.
+According to The Wedding Report, nationwide, there were 2.21 million weddings in 2016, with an average cost of $26,720, for a total spend of $59,086,336,800.
+There is no honest clear answer to how long the COVID-19 crisis will likely go.

 It is also a crisis for businesses that rely on weddings like event venues, bakeries, photographers, florists, dressmakers, and tuxedo rental companies.
 Also, leisure and tourism associated with honeymoons are going to be heavily impacted by various travel restrictions.

 The guidelines issued by the CDC and restrictions issued by various governmental agencies have already created a cascading series of cancellations of venues.
 This is presenting brides and grooms a tough decision: Tie the knot on their chosen date with a pastor or other officiant and no one else, or postpone for months, if not more than a year.
 Also, many of these brides and grooms have paid deposits and/or paid the full amount for their special day.

 Is there any recourse?
 The answer depends on the fine print of your agreement.